 Banner on the Northern League’s website: ‘It is time to react: let’s clean up our cities’.
 Panel reads #Iamnotafraid

-Tom Van Grieken, leader of the separatist Flemish party Vlaams Belang, , expressed solidarity with the victims, and called for an immediate closing of the borders, ‘Not out of hatred for others, but out of concern for our people’.
+Tom Van Grieken, leader of the separatist Flemish party Vlaams Belang, in a press release on the party’s official website, expressed solidarity with the victims, and called for an immediate closing of the borders, ‘Not out of hatred for others, but out of concern for our people’.

 Perhaps the most interesting reactions came from UKIP, who very quickly seized the moment to link the attacks to Brexit.
 Nigel Farage, the party’s leader, commented first by saying that he was ‘very upset by events in Brussels today and even more depressed for the future’.
 He also retweeted a couple of articles referring to Brussels as the ‘Jihadi capital of Europe’, a somewhat indelicate description for a city which had just come under a terrorist attack.
 In spite of being accused of exploiting the events, a few days later, he added ‘Given the clear Isis threat, idea EU open borders somehow makes us safer is crackers.
 UK would be far safer outside of EU’.

-Ukip’s defence spokesmen, Mike Hookem (MEP) also made sure to make a point about Brexit and about Schengen being unsafe. , he wrote that ‘David Cameron says we are safer in the EU.
+Ukip’s defence spokesmen, Mike Hookem (MEP) also made sure to make a point about Brexit and about Schengen being unsafe.
+In a press release on UKIP’s official website, he wrote that ‘David Cameron says we are safer in the EU.
 Well, I’m in the heart of the EU right now and it does not feel very safe.”
 He then moved on to criticise Schengen and the EU’s ‘open door policy’ and the ‘lax security situation’ it created.
 There was also some place for a critique of Belgium’s archaic police system and ‘a total lack of intelligence sharing’.
 He concluded with a request to suspend the Schengen agreement, re-establish border controls and end the EU’s open door migration policies that ‘allowed this situation to develop’.

 In sum, nothing’s new.
 The various press releases and tweets, very much like after the Paris attacks, read like a ‘we told you so’ list.
 All parties used their usual old arguments with a twist, to connect the attacks in Brussels with issues of border controls, asylum and Schengen, the bête noire of the far right.
 For some, it was also an occasion to attack the establishment, in a classic ‘populist’ argument which can be summarised as ‘the government is putting our people in danger’.
 While this has been described as ‘vulture’ behavior (preying on a catastrophe), many of these parties have become prominent actors in their national contexts and to some extent, even at the European level.
 If members of mainstream parties decide to take up their rhetoric – something which is not entirely unthinkable, as the debate in France over the withdrawal of nationality to terrorists has proven – Schengen and the EU have a grim future ahead.